stepanvanzuriak/zap/README.md

   array # [3, 2, 1]
   ```

-* `reduce(array, func)` - Combines all elements in the collection by applying a binary operation, specified by a block, so as to reduce them to a single value
+* `reduce(array, func)` - The reduce method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value

   ```crystal
   Zap.reduce([1, 2, 3], -> (acc: Int32, element: Int32) {acc + element}) # 6